noscai/senior-frontend-engineer-application/README.md

 - **TypeScript** for type safety
 - **DndKit** for drag-and-drop functionality
 - **React-Table** for displaying tables
+- **Jest** and **React Testing Library** for unit testing
+- **Playwright** for end-to-end testing

 #### Task Requirements
 1. **Project Setup**
    - Initialize a new Vite project with React and TypeScript.
    - Set up TailwindCSS for styling.
+   - Configure Jest and React Testing Library for unit tests.
+   - Set up Playwright for end-to-end testing.

 2. **Pages and Functionality**
    - Create the following pages with the specified functionalities: